Norisring: History

-On 18 May 1947, the first motorcycle racing event took place at the Nuremberg street circuit that ran around a 360 m long grandstand, called the Zeppelinhaupttribüne or simply the Steintribüne.
+On 18 May 1947, the first motorcycle racing event took place at the Nuremberg street circuit that ran around the 360 m long former Nazi Party rally grounds grandstand, called the Zeppelinfeld or simply the Steintribüne.
 In 1950, the name Norisring was chosen for the venue in a competition to win a light motorcycle.
 Motorcycle racing events remained central to the circuit until 1957, as six motorcycle manufacturers were based in Nuremberg at the time, but a crisis in the industry led to no racing events taking place in 1958 and 1959.

 Although automobile racing events were held at the circuit as early as 1948 and on its revival in 1960, they would only become the venue's primary focus after the Norisring Trophy was introduced in 1967.
 During the 1970s and 1980s, sports prototype racing was popular at the Norisring and motorcycle racing events were abandoned after 1976.
 The World Sportscar Championship events that took place in 1986 and 1987 each attracted more than 100,000 spectators to the circuit.
 After the 1980s, the venue switched its primary focus to touring car racing.
 In 2000, the premier Germany-based touring car series was revived under the Deutsche Tourenwagen Masters moniker and the annual Norisringrennen became the circuit's most important event.

 The Norisringrennen traditionally takes place halfway through the Deutsche Tourenwagen Masters season in late June or early July.
 The race, which regularly attracts between 100,000 and 140,000 spectators to the circuit, is considered a highlight of the touring car series, as fans get closer to the action and the drivers than on modern venues.
 Since 2015, there has been one race on Saturday and one race on Sunday.

 After the beginning of the 2020 season was postponed due to the COVID-19 pandemic, the Norisringrennen was planned to take place in mid-July as the season opener, but it was eventually cancelled in accordance with the restrictions on public events in Nuremberg.
 As the 2021 season began in late June, it was known that the Norisringrennen would not take place during the summer, but by the end of July the circuit was confirmed as the venue for the season finale in October for the first time in its history.
 In 2022, the Norisringrennen returned to its traditional spot in the race calendar, and a round of the TCR Europe Touring Car Series was run in support of the main event for the first time.

 Due to its proximity to the Dutzendteich lake and its location inside a large city, the Norisring has been compared to the Circuit de Monaco.